A Christmas sermon by St. Augustine reflecting on the mystery of Jesus Christ, human and divine:

 God, our Father, you have revealed the mysteries of your Word through John the apostle.
 By prayer and reflection may we come to understand the wisdom he taught.
 Grant this through our Lord Jesus Christ, who lives and reigns with you and the Holy Spirit, One God, forever and ever.

-St. Fulgentius explains the place of Stephen in the continuing Christmas mystery.
+St. Fulgentius explains his place in the Christmas mystery:

 “Yesterday we celebrated the birth in time of our eternal King.
 Today we celebrate the triumphant suffering of his soldier.
 Yesterday our king, clothed in his robe of flesh, left his place in the virgin’s womb and graciously visited the world.
 Today his soldier leaves the tabernacle of his body and goes triumphantly to heaven.